defagos/CoconutKit/README.markdown

 #### With which versions of iOS is CoconutKit compatible?

-CoconutKit is compatible with iOS 7 and later (this will change as old OS versions get deprecated), both for iPhone and iPad projects.
-Please file a bug if you discover this is not the case.
+In general, I try to keep CoconutKit compatible with at least the two most recent major versions of iOS.
+Currently, CoconutKit is therefore officially compatible with iOS 7 and 8, both for iPhone and iPad projects.

 #### With which versions of Xcode and the iOS SDK is CoconutKit compatible?

-CoconutKit can be used with Xcode 4.4.1 (iOS SDK 5.1) and above, but is best used with the latest versions of Xcode and of the iOS SDK.
-Binaries themselves have been compiled using LLVM so that only projects built with LLVM will be able to successfully link against it (linking a project built with LLVM GCC against a library built with LLVM may result in crashes at runtime).

-#### Can I use CoconutKit with ARC projects?

-Yes.
-As long as you use binaries or CocoaPods, no additional configuration is required.
+CoconutKit is best used with the most recent Xcode and iOS SDK releases.
+In general you should be able to use and compile CoconutKit with prior versions of Xcode, though this is not officially supported.
+Currently, CoconutKit is therefore officially compatible with Xcode 6 and the iOS 8 SDK.

 #### Can I use CoconutKit for applications published on the AppStore?